 Just like the seat, the handlebar is four-way adjustable.
-So, not only you can adjust its height, but you can also lock it in a position closer or farther from the seat, depending on the posture you want to adopt, or feel more comfortable using.
+So, not only can you adjust its height, but you can also lock it in a position closer or farther from the seat, depending on the posture you want to adopt or feel more comfortable using.

 D578 Drive system

-The pooboo D578 indoor bike is equipped with an extra-heavy, 44 lbs (20 kg) flywheel.
+The pooboo D578 indoor bike comes equipped with an extra-heavy, 44 lbs (20 kg) flywheel.
 It has a perimeter-weighted design to provide aggressive inertia, which is excellent for spin workouts.
 This design also improves its stability, so the pedaling motion is very smooth.

 The flywheel permits reverse pedaling.
 However, the pedals continue to spin for as long as the flywheel is spinning.
 So, it’s advisable to use the emergency brake when changing the way of pedaling.
 Also, coasting on this bike is not possible.

-Since it’s a heavy-duty bike, designed to support spin workouts of any kind, the pooboo D578 comes equipped with a durable crankset and aluminum alloy pedals.
+Since it’s a heavy-duty bike designed to support spin workouts of any kind, the pooboo D578 comes equipped with a durable crankset and aluminum alloy pedals.